Frequently Asked Questions

 What qualifications do I need?

 Currently, there's no official accreditation for tutors in the UK, so how qualified a tutor should be is generally at the discretion of clients.
-However, we only accept tutors with degree-level qualifications or who are in the process of a degree qualification.
+However, we only accept tutors who have Qualified Teacher Status (QTS).

 How old do I have to be?